 Depending on the type of project and code structure, Copilot's impact on development speed varies: in frontend monolithic applications, we got approximately 20-25% development speed improvement; in backend monolithic applications - about 10-15% improvement, and in backend microservices - an average of 5-7%.

 The verdict?
-Copilot thrives in projects with a large codebase, where it can support developers with existing templates and solutions.
+GutHub Copilot thrives in projects with a large codebase, where it can support developers with existing templates and solutions.
 However, its prowess dwindles in the microservice realm, characterised by a small codebase.
 It indicates Copilot's ineffectiveness in projects that are just starting and do not yet contain enough developed solutions.

 Testing Copilot on projects with different tech stacks showed a significant dependence on the quality of Copilot's suggestions based on the popularity of the technology.